In major policy change YouTube is now taking down more videos of known extremists

 In June the company announced a series of measures aimed at expanding its efforts to combat jihadi propaganda — including expanding its use of AI tech to automatically identify terrorist content; adding 50 “expert NGOs” to its trusted flagger program; and growing counter-radicalization efforts — such as returning content which deconstructs and debunks jihadist views when a user searches for certain extremist trigger words.

-However, at that time, YouTube rowed back from taking down non-violent extremist content — saying it would display interstitial warnings on videos that contain “inflammatory religious or supremacist content”, and also remove the ability of uploaders to monetize this type of content.
+However, at that time, YouTube rowed back from taking down non-violent extremist content.
+Instead it said it would display interstitial warnings on videos that contain “inflammatory religious or supremacist content”, and also remove the ability of uploaders to monetize this type of content.

 “We think this strikes the right balance between free expression and access to information without promoting extremely offensive viewpoints,” said Google SVP and general counsel, Kent Walker, at the time.

 Evidently it’s now decided it was not, in fact, striking the right balance by continuing to host and provide access to sermons made by extremists.

-And has redrawn the line to shrink access to far more content from known extremist agents.
+And has now redrawn its policy line to shrink access to anything made by known terrorists.

 According to YouTube’s spokeswoman, it’s working off of government lists of named terrorists and foreign terrorist organizations to identify individuals for whom the wider takedown policy will apply.